fmalato/GameOfLife_HCI/README.md

 # GameOfLife_HCI
 A simple Python "Conway's Game of Life" implementation with PyQt5.
 The game implements a finite grid and comes with a bunch features such as pattern loading, variable framerate and cells history.
+For further information about the project structure or the strategis that I've been using, read the _GOF.pdf_ report.

 ## Requirements
 I've been using an Anaconda environment with the following packages: